open-5g/openrangym/_posts/tutorials/2022-04-11-scope-coloran-o-ran.md

 - receive RIC RAN Control (RC) messages from the xApps;
 - interface with the SCOPE Application Programming Interfaces (APIs) to modify the scheduling and slicing configurations of the base station based on the received xApp control.

-Edit the `build_odu.sh` script to include the IP address of the ColO-RAN node (e.g., the `col0` interface of the ColO-RAN node in Colosseum).
+Edit the `~/radio_code/colosseum-scope-e2/build_odu.sh` script to include the IP address of the ColO-RAN node (e.g., the `col0` interface of the ColO-RAN node in Colosseum).

 {% highlight bash %}
 export RIC_HOST="<insert-ric-ip-address-here>"